lmika/oaipmh/README.md

 ### Global Flags

-- `-P`: List the set of provider aliases, then exit.
 - `-d`: Enable debugging output.
 - `-p <prefix>`: Set the OAI-PMH prefix.
 Default is "iso19139".
+- `-P`: List the set of provider aliases, then exit.
+- `-V`: Display the version number, then exit.

 Commands
 --------